 The Constabulary engages with local communities through the work of its Neighbourhood Policing Teams through the Local Focus Hubs and operating Engagement Plans, which use a range of methods that are specific to urban and rural community needs.
-The plans ensure that community priorities, The Constabulary has a marketing and communications strategy aimed at establishing clear channels of communication and engagement with all sections of the community.
-This includes alternatives to traditional communication methods including the force website to provide key information to the public and undertake surveys.
-Social media and pro-active media coverage of events are used to provide accurate messages and re-assurance and, to receive direct community feedback to the Neighbourhood Policing Teams.
+The plans ensure that community priorities, concerns and areas for improvement are identified and dealt with.

+The Constabulary has a marketing and communications strategy aimed at establishing clear channels of communication and engagement with all sections of the community.
+This includes alternatives to traditional communication methods including the force website (via the national single on-line home platform) to provide key information and online services to the public.
+Social media and pro-active media coverage of events are used to provide accurate messages, advice, appeals and re-assurance and engage with the local communities, as well another channel to report incidents and, to receive direct community feedback to the force and Neighbourhood Policing Teams.